Katia-Toboleva/golden-shoe-shop/README.md

 ### Additional implementations
 In addition to current code of the task, I believe the following implementations would be beneficial:</br>

-- Additional testing with Jest could be implemented in order to check the logic of the filters and other utilities.
+- Additional testing with Jest and Enzyme could be implemented in order to check the logic of the filters and utilities.